hhannine/superpaper/README.md

 ```
 pip3 install -U superpaper
 ```
+This will install an icon and .desktop file for menu entries.

 ### Windows
-For Windows an installer and a portable package are available under [releases](https://github.com/hhannine/Superpaper/releases).
+For Windows an installer and a portable package are available under [releases](https://github.com/hhannine/superpaper/releases).
 These work on a download-and-run basis without additional requirements.
 In the portable package, look for the executable "superpaper.exe" in the subfolder "superpaper".

 If you want to run the cloned repo on Windows, on top of the requirements listed in the Linux section, you will need the "pywin32" module (instead of the xcffib and xpybutil modules).
 Installation through pip: